Stuycs-K/project02-shell-10-buffo-gontchari-lamc/README.md

 **Group Name: WE_HATE_HEADERS**

-##Implementations:
+## Implementations:
-+Processes user input
++ Processes user input
-+cd can support cd ~
++ cd can support cd ~
-+Redirection
++ Redirection
-+Works with files using Windows line-endings
++ Works with files using Windows line-endings
-+Changes home directory to "~"
++ Changes home directory to "~"
-##Bugs
+## Bugs
-+"exit" changes directory if you are in a different directory than the one you ./shell(ed) with
++ "exit" changes directory if you are in a different directory than the one you ./shell(ed) with
-##Function Headers
+## Function Headers
-+We hate them
++ We hate them